wirshingh/mitofinder-trimmed-reads-hydra-loop/README.md

 These items need to be added in the script:

-SAMPLEDIR="path to trimmed reads"
+1. SAMPLEDIR="path to trimmed reads"

-After the '=' paste the path to the trimmed reads.
+  After the '=' paste the full path to the trimmed reads.

-For flag -o write the digit for the genetic code (see GENETIC CODES below)
+2. For flag -o write the digit for the genetic code (see GENETIC CODES below)

-For flag -r include path to refrence data set in GenBank format (.gb).
+3. For flag -r include path to refrence data set in GenBank format (.gb).
 Or, premade reference data sets can be used.
 See "REFERENCE DATABASES" below.

 GENETIC CODES
  1. The Standard Code